JohanKJIP/Candela-challenge/README.md

 ### Prerequisites
 - Have CUDA capable GPU
-- Install CUDA, cudaNN and TensorRT (has been tested with version 7.2.3)
+- Install CUDA, cudaNN and TensorRT (the project has been tested to work with version 7.2.3)
-- Python 2 for running inference (might work with Python 3 but I am using v2 because that is what I had set up.
-For training with the yolov4 module you have to use Python 3)
+- Python 2 running the code (might work with Python 3 but I am using v2 because that is what I had set up already)
 - Install inference requirements file: `python -m pip install -r requirements.txt`
 - Install requirements for the submodules `sort` and `yolov4`
 - Add `__init__.py` inside sort the directory